Why No One is Too Small to Follow the Labeling Rules & Cosmetics Regulations

 The truth of the matter is that the FDA is not too big to enforce the regulations, and no soapmaker is too small to blip up on their radar.
 Yes, they really are paying attention.

 Last fall, a soapmaker found out for herself that the FDA does pay attention to small businesses, like yours and mine.
-I talked with her a bit to to find out what happened, so we could both help other soapmakers see the light. *Update* The soapmaker has asked us to safeguard her identity so we have made the interview anonymous to protect her privacy.
+I talked with her a bit to find out what happened, so we could both help other soapmakers see the light. *Update* The soapmaker has asked us to safeguard her identity so we have made the interview anonymous to protect her privacy.

 One Soapmaker's Experiences with Cosmetics Regulations Enforcement

-Robin of River County Soapworks makes handmade soap and other bodycare products, like lotion, lip balm, and lotion bars.
+This soapmaker makes handmade soap and other body care products, like lotion, lip balm, and lotion bars.
 She had done her best to research and comply with all applicable regulations on her own, using the FDA as a resource and following closely along with Marie Gale's book, Soap & Cosmetic Labeling.
 Her labels on her products were completely up to spec, thanks to all that hard work.

-One early morning in October 2014, there was a knock at her front door in the rural area where she lived.
-She had been going about her life as usual, folding laundry in her pajamas, preparing for a day of working from home in her converted garage turned soap studio and homeschooling her son.
+One early morning in late Fall, there was a knock at her front door in the rural area where she lived.
+She had been going about her life, as usual, folding laundry in her pajamas, preparing for a day of working from home in her converted garage turned soap studio, and homeschooling her son.
 At the door, she found an FDA inspector flashing a badge, and asking to see her operations.
 She later learned that the first inspection visit is always unannounced, and if you work from home, they'll allow you to make an appointment in the future.

-The inspector took the time to review Robin's website with her, and explained what she could and couldn't say.
-The inspector conducted a walk-through of Robin's studio, looking at how raw materials were stored, what overhead lighting was being used, and the scales and equipment she was using.
-It's not unusual for the inspector to ask to see manufacturing processes in action, but Robin was allowed to explain her soapmaking process rather than demonstrate it, since she was so shocked to be in the midst of the inspection.
-The inspector took three product labels with her, and ensured Robin understood that this was an introductory visit.
-She made it absolutely clear to Robin that she was there to help her get in compliance.
+The inspector took the time to review the website with the soapmaker, and explained what she could and couldn't say.
+The inspector conducted a walk-through of the studio, looking at how raw materials were stored, what overhead lighting was being used, and the scales and equipment she was using.
+It's not unusual for the inspector to ask to see manufacturing processes in action, but the soapmaker was allowed to explain her soapmaking process rather than demonstrate it since she was so shocked to be in the midst of the inspection.
+The inspector took three product labels with her and ensured that the soapmaker understood that this was an introductory visit.
+She made it absolutely clear that she was there to help her get in compliance.

-Robin wasn't fined or otherwise penalized for her mistakes, and was given a few days to change the two issues on her website.
+The soapmaker wasn't fined or otherwise penalized for her mistakes and was given a few days to change the two issues on her website.
 She also had a list of other compliance issues to tackle, including: